hisashin/qNinjaLite/README.md

 [**NinjaLAMP for Arduino**](https://github.com/hisashin/NinjaLAMP/tree/master/NinjaLAMP_Arduino) (Done) : Just a source for Arduino.
 Anyone can make their own LAMP machine by adding any kinds of aluminium tube holder, heater, MOSFET and cheap resistance to Arduino.
 Calibration manual will be shared soon. accuracy is less than 0.3 degree celsius after calibration.

-[**NinjaLAMP Lite**](https://github.com/hisashin/NinjaLAMP/tree/master/NinjaLAMP_Lite) (In development) : Tube holder, lid heater and PCB of NinjaPCR are packed like [this](https://gallery.autodesk.com/projects/149287/ninjalamp-lite) WiFi supported and its accuracy is less than 0.1 degree celsius. it has 2 minor versions (4x4 tubes and 2x8 tubes).
+[**NinjaLAMP Lite**](https://github.com/hisashin/NinjaLAMP/tree/master/NinjaLAMP_Lite) (Finish soon) : Tube holder, lid heater and PCB of NinjaPCR are packed like [this](https://gallery.autodesk.com/projects/149287/ninjalamp-lite) WiFi supported and its accuracy is less than 0.1 degree celsius. it has 2 minor versions (4x4 tubes and 2x8 tubes).
 I will make 4x4 tomorrow.
 177x126x51mm

 [**NinjaLAMP**](https://github.com/hisashin/NinjaLAMP/tree/master/NinjaLAMP) (Not yet) : After we make [Ninja qPCR](https://github.com/hisashin/Ninja-qPCR), LED+Photodiode array unit will be imported to Lite 2x8 so that we can get results digitally.